Dental Implants Presentation

 Time is allowed for bone to heal and grow around the dental implant.
 The bone bonds with the titanium, creating a strong foundation for artificial teeth.
 A support post (abutment) is then placed on the implant and a new replacement tooth (crown) is placed on top of the abutment.
 In many cases a temporary replacement tooth can be attached to the implant immediately after it is placed.
 If all of your teeth are missing, a variety of treatment options are available to support the replacement teeth.

 Are You Ashamed of Showing Your Missing Teeth?

 Schedule a Consultation Today and Reclaim the Confidence to Smile!

 “Don’t be afraid to Smile.”

 For years I’d felt like a part of my body was missing — because my teeth were.
 My dentist told me that dental implants would make me feel and look a lot better.
 OK, I said.
 Now, I’m thrilled.
 I can smile, eat anything, and enjoy a good laugh with my friends.

 Surgical Advances in Dental Implants

-Using the most recent advances in dental implant technology, Dr. Chapa and Dr. Ferguson able to place single stage implants.
+Using the most recent advances in dental implant technology, Dr. Chapa is able to place single stage implants.
 These implants do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth are placed.
 There are even situations where the implant can be placed at the same time as the tooth extraction – further minimizing your number of surgical procedures.